dgudim2/obsidian_vault/uni/Economics/presentation-nigeria/notes.md

 As at present, Nigerians hold the view that insecurity ranks very high in their daily and general concerns.
 For the amount of money, the Federal and State governments devote to security, most Nigerians think that national security architecture is not as effective as it should be.
-This thinking comes on the basis of very tangible realities: kidnapping, piracy, banditry, armed robbery and more Today Nigeria is ranked 42nd out of 138 countries in global military strength.
+This thinking comes on the basis of very tangible realities: kidnapping, piracy, banditry, armed robbery and more.
+Today Nigeria is ranked 42nd out of 138 countries in global military strength.
 Yet the Nigerian defence sector is not a wealth generation sphere.